- Advice

 Extensive adaptation to accommodate mobility aid use and storage can be quite costly.
 Also any weight fixed to the motorhome chassis or body work reduces the user payload by an equal amount.
 Travel modifications to suit the driver are another factor to take account of, such as control adaptation and vehicle access.
 A larger motorhome is often the only choice for extensive adaptation so you will need to check whether your driving licence categories will allow you to drive it.

 Again, it is worth preparing a list of your essential and desirable requirements before visiting some adaptation specialists or suppliers.
 Consider all those using the vehicle and remember there is no such thing as a standard modification.
-See our list at the end of this guide of possible adaptation modifications and ideas.
+See our list at the end of this guide for possible adaptation modifications and ideas.

 High-top panel van conversions in particular are popular, such as the Fiat Ducato LWB/XLWB, which already has three full-height doors and two extra-wide entrance apertures.
 This means there is no need for any further modification to facilitate suitable access, plus adapting it for driving is simpler to achieve.
 Open lounge layouts are ideal for such purposes, and in addition, mobility scooters can be transported inside if required.